zanuka/nav-commander/navpi/usb-swap-drive.md

 Make note of the disk that represents your USB drive, which in this example is `dev/sda1`

 ### Format drive to EXT4
-Your USB drive has mosty likely come preformatted as FAT, however you'll get far more speed by using EXT4.
+Your USB drive has mosty likely come preformatted as FAT, however you'll get far more speed and reliability by using EXT4.
 FAT can be understood by Linux file system but is not native.

 **First unmount the USB**